Last Updated: August 22, 2021

 4. Provide Proper Documentation

-When it comes to paperwork, Portugal’s process is more straightforward than many citizenship by investment programs in the Caribbean.
-This is mostly because Portugal requires you to do the paperwork for your Golden Visa in Portugal.
+When it comes to paperwork, Portugal’s process is more straightforward than many Citizenship by Investment programs in the Caribbean.
+And due to COVID-19, the Portuguese government has almost completely digitalized the process.

-Regardless, it is still essential to have a good understanding of the program and its requirements because not all Portuguese lawyers are as efficient as they could be.
+Regardless, it is still essential to have a good understanding of the Program and its requirements.

 Not to mention that there are more moving parts in the Portugal Golden Visa, so there are more things that can go wrong if you’re not careful.